 - Large and small melamine plates: $70

 Our total for all of these items came to $463.
 We did a lot of dollar-store shopping and had many items on hand.
 If you want to hire a decorator, expect to pay $1,000 to $5,000 or more.
 (This part of the backyard wedding budget is probably the most flexible and the part you'll need to do some research on to get the hard numbers.)

 Budgeting Wedding Music and Entertainment

 Here are some of the items we used to create the music setup for my sister's backyard wedding.

 - Downloaded songs

 Luckily, we already had most of these things on hand, so the added cost was negligible, except for purchasing a few new songs.

 If you want to hire a DJ, your cost for four hours can be anywhere from $250 to $2,000 and up.
-Check out this article on Yahoo Answers for more information on DJ costs.
-Just make sure if you go this route you don't sacrifice quality for cost, because a bad DJ can be really bad!
+Just make sure if you go this route, you don't sacrifice quality for cost because a bad DJ can be really bad!
 A band will probably cost a bit more, but prices can vary widely.